Midwest Prairie Review

 Consider this your call.

-The sophomore issue of Midwest Prairie Review will premiere at the 25th Anniversary 2014 Writers’ Institute April 4th-6th and will be available for purchase thereafter.
+The sophomore issue of Midwest Prairie Review premiered at the 25th Anniversary Writers’ Institute in April 2014, and remains available for purchase.
 The cost per issue is $5.00.

 Meet the managing editor

 Laurie Scheer is former vice president of programming for WE: Women’s Entertainment.
 She has worked for ABC, Viacom, Showtime, and AMC-Cablevision.
 Having years of development experience within the hallowed halls of networks, studios, and production companies, Laurie knows how to analyze manuscripts and scripts as they enter the competitive media marketplace.
 Email» • 608‑265‑3972